-This article discusses how to know a credit repair spam.
+This article discusses how to know credit repair spam.
 There are so many credit repair organizations.
-They try to take advantage of people with damaged credit score.
-How can card holders be protected from credit repair spams?
+They try to take advantage of people with a damaged credit scores.
+How can cardholders be protected from credit repair spams?
 How do you know a credit repair spam

 The credit repair institutions are governed by the Credit Repair Organizations Act.
 This federal law demands any credit repair service to fulfill some obligations to you.
 Any credit repair company that doesn’t follow these rules is a scammer.

 How To Know A Credit Repair Spam: Signs Of A Credit Repair Spam

 - When you did not receive a copy of the “Consumer Credit File Rights Under State and Federal Law” informing you of your rights to obtain a credit report and dispute inaccurate credit report information.
 Credit repair institutions should inform you that you can do these things on your own

 - When you did not see a copy of the contract to review before signing it.
 Carefully review the contract before signing it.

 - When there is a promise to remove accurately reported information from your credit report.

 - They tell you to sign a form to waive your rights.

 - When the contract does not have the following information: